Icy flood that killed at least 41 in India's northeast had been feared for years

 The army said it was providing medical aid and phone connectivity to civilians in the areas of Chungthang, Lachung and Lachen, and local media reported that said the army was erecting temporary bridges to bring food to affected areas.

+Nearly 50 people died in flash floods and landslides in August in nearby Himachal Pradesh state, and record rains in northern India killed more than 100 people over two weeks in July.

 Arasu reported from Bengaluru, India.
-AP writer Aniruddha Ghosal in Hanoi, Vietnam contributed to this report.
+AP writers Aniruddha Ghosal in Hanoi, Vietnam and Julhas Alam in Dhaka, Bangladesh contributed to this report.

 Associated Press climate and environmental coverage receive support from several private foundations.
 See more about AP's climate initiative here.
 The AP is solely responsible for all content.